Duct Balloons

 How large or small can these balloons be made?

-While there are no size limitations for very large balloons, the weight of the balloon can become prohibitive, as well as the access door it must go through.
-Balloons for very large duct work openings can be supplied in sections that mate together to make them easier to install and remove.
-Small balloons can be made for pipe sizes from 20” in diameter and larger.
+While there are no size limitations, the weight of the balloon can become prohibitive, as well as the access door it must go through.
+Duct Balloons for very large duct works can be supplied in sections that mate together to make them easier to install and remove.
+Small duct balloons can be made for pipe sizes from 48” (1219mm) in diameter and larger.

 How much differential pressure will it take before it begins to move?